 One historical example that predated the Green Book was the Idlewild Resort in Michigan, also known as “Black Eden.”
 Under the cloud of the violent segregation in the pre-Jim Crow era, Black families found leisure, and recreation as a form of quiet radical resistance.
 The resort attracted Black professionals, such as cardiologist Dr. Daniel Hale Williams, W.E.B.
 DuBois, Madam C.J.
 Walker, and Louis Armstrong, just to name a few.
 The Green Book later made travel to these Black oases possible and advertised their existence.
 Read and listen here to learn more about Idlewild.

 Think about your own travel experiences, and compare them with those of the Black families traveling by car during segregation.
-Record your thoughts on Jamboard 8 using sticky notes.
+Record your thoughts on Slide 8 as directed by your teacher.

 Just the thought of needing this book may give you an idea of what it means to drive while Black.
 Consider the motto of the Green Book, “Do not leave home without your Green Book, you may need it.”
-Use a sticky note to add your final reflections to Jamboard 9, thinking about the question, “Why does the fight for equality spark so much violence?”
+Add your final reflections to Slide 9 in the text box, thinking about the question, “Why does the fight for equality spark so much violence?”

-Your teacher may ask you to record your answers on an exit ticket or the Jamboard with sticky notes.
+Your teacher may ask you to record your answers on an exit ticket.

 Explain: